Table of Contents

 Material

-Phosphor bronze: Phosphor bronze strings are the most popular type of string for 12-string guitars.
+Phosphor bronze: Phosphor bronze strings are the most popular string type for 12-string guitars.
 They offer a bright, full sound with good sustain.

 80/20 bronze: 80/20 bronze strings are brighter and more twangy than phosphor bronze strings.
 They are a good choice for players who want a more aggressive sound.